 The less time you put towards thinking about how to save money or make ends meet, the easier it is for your money to actually accumulate and grow.
 Today there are a million and one ways to legitimate your business practices.
-What I mean by this is to create organizational culture and operational integrity within your brand.
-These are fancy terms which describe that everyone in your business knows how to handle polices in the same ways and with the same attention to detail.
+What I mean by this is to create an organizational culture and operational integrity within your brand.
+These are fancy terms which describe that everyone in your business knows how to handle policies in the same ways and with the same attention to detail.

-The more legitimate your operations are, the easier it will be to turn your focus into fine tuning your marketing, sales, and customer relations approaches.
+The more legitimate your operations are, the easier it will be to turn your focus into fine-tuning your marketing, sales, and customer relations approaches.
 Additionally, when operations run smoothly in all areas of your business, it is easier for you to capture the right data as well as picture of your financial past, present and future.

 As your business has more and more legitimate practices, you will be able to automate many operations related to financial activity.
 I do not recommend getting into this until you already have a clear sense of what and why things are happening with your financial backend.
-Once you have a good handle on the in and outflows of cash however, automation can really help you to ratchet up your saving.
+Once you have a good handle on the in and outflows of cash, however, automation can really help you to ratchet up your saving.

-When money you take in, gets automatically directed to investment accounts, savings accounts and creditors, your money works more easily for you.
+When the money you take in, gets automatically directed to investment accounts, savings accounts and creditors, your money works more easily for you.
 Not only will you never miss a payment again, you will never decide to opt out of saving.
 Set it and forget it.
 When you automate your saving, you don’t have to worry about when or if it is taking place.

 The sixth rule of saving is to legitimate operations and automate savings practices as much as possible.

 Compound interest is pretty special.
 When compounding is involved, even small but consistent investments can very quickly grow into wealth.
 You don’t need to wait to invest, though you should be cautious about getting into any ventures which could unnecessarily threaten your ability to gain a return.
 That means thinking of small but sure bets might be better than betting the farm hoping for a huge return.